 Those who drive without a license in Georgia can get arrested.
 Following an arrest, someone found driving without a license can face jail time or a fine.
 This individual can also have their license suspended.

 There is no excuse for driving without a license in Georgia.
 At Barrios Virgüez Attorneys, we help auto accident victims in Georgia pursue damages against unlicensed drivers.
-Our car accident attorneys can answer common questions surrounding the ramifications of driving without a license in Georgia.
+Our Augusta car accident lawyer can answer common questions surrounding the ramifications of driving without a license in Georgia.

 What Are the Consequences of Driving without a License in Georgia?